metricsgraphics/react-metrics-graphics/README.md

 * animate_on_load - determines whether lines are transitioned on first-load
 * area - determines whether to fill the area below the line
 * axes_not_compact - determines whether to draw compact or non-compact axes
-* bar_height - bar height in pixels
 * bar_margin - the margin between bars
 * bar_orientation - determines whether to show a vertical or horizontal barplot
 * baseline_accessor - the data element to map the baseline component to
 * baselines - horizontal lines that indicate, say, goals.
-* binned - determines whether the data is already binned
 * binned - specifies whether the histogram data is already binned
 * bins - the number of bins to use
 * bottom - the size of the bottom margin